alizako/GitHubRepositoriesSearch/README.md

 **and 3 JS files within the Scripts/customJS/ folder**

 ## Introduction
-**This AngularJs app, displays to the user a GitHub repositories list by a given key to search by**
+**This app, displays to the user a GitHub repositories list by a given key to search by**

 ![search](https://github.com/alizako/GitHubRepositoriesSearch/blob/master/SearchApp/Content/ScreenShots/search.JPG )